A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Bottom-up modelling approach

 \subsubsection{Cell temperature}

-Temperatures can infect the battery operating significantly.
-A lumped-thermal model is developed to predict the cell temperature based on the following assumptions: First, the temperature distribution is uniform at any instant in time, i.e., the surface temperature always equal to the core temperature \cite{Rao_1997}.
+The temperature can significantly affect the operating characteristics of the battery.
+To track the trajectory of battery temperature during its operation, a lumped thermal model is developed to predict the cell temperature based on the following assumptions.
+First, the temperature distribution is uniform at any instant in time, i.e., the surface temperature is always equal to the core temperature \cite{Rao_1997}.
 Second, the enthalpy mixing and phase-change heat are neglected \cite{botte_influence_1999}.
-Third, the reversible entropy change of reaction is neglected \cite{gu_thermal-electrochemical_2000}.

-Denote the ambient temperature by $T_{amb}$ and the reaction heat generation rate by $Q_h(t)$, the energy conservation equation is given by:
+Third, the reversible entropy change of the reaction is neglected \cite{gu_thermal-electrochemical_2000}.
+Many studies have proposed much more sophisticated thermal models than the lumped model.
+However, they were not adopted in this work for two main reasons.
+First, we aim to use the proposed model in upper-level applications, e.g., online controlling or operating optimization.
+Thus, the proposed model is not expected to be very complex, reflecting that the basic properties meet the requirement.
+Second, in the latest real-world applications, the temperature sensor is quite advanced and can be deployed at the cell level; thus, the predicted temperature can be corrected according to the measurement in real time.
+Considering the target applications of this work, a lumped thermal model that can approximately track the temperature is acceptable.
+We care more about depicting those states that cannot be directly measured, such as potentials and concentrations.